 Up to this point, we were operating under the assumption that there was a fully functioning music device that could be used underwater.
 However, there currently isn’t something like that available, at least not commercially.
 In order for there to be a mass-produced scuba music device, that piece of equipment would need to overcome some challenges to become a reality.

-There currently are waterproof MP3 players and headphones that can be used at the surface of the water for surface water sports.
+There currently are waterproof MP3 players and No products found. that can be used at the surface of the water for surface water sports.
 Their water resistance is nothing special; only IPX8 which means it can be used underwater at a depth of 1 m for up to 30 minutes.
 Not good enough, since even a recreational Open Water diver can reach a maximum depth of 18 m (60 ft).

 Compare this to something like an ISO-6425 rated dive watch which is waterproof up to 100 m (300 ft).
 A scuba device like this can go with you all the way and chances are its depth limit exceeds yours; the music listening device would have to be at least this reliable.